kpietrow/03-K64_Compiler/README.md

 Pre-made test cases can be found in the ./Test/ folder.
-File names beginning with 'Y' will be successful, and file names that begin in 'N' will not.
+File names beginning with 'Y' will be successful, and file names that begin in 'N' will not (or so I hope).